 - Provide the patient with all the available information, including instructions and warnings about abuse potential.

-- Consistently revisit the dosages of the medication as well as whether or not the desired outcome has been reached
+- Consistently revisit the dosages of the medication as well as whether or not the desired outcome has been reached5

 Treatment Should Involve More Than Medication

-Those who choose to use illicit drugs to treat their OCD symptoms robs themselves of a variety of additional treatment methods that have been shown to be effective.
-ABC News has reported that Cognitive Behavioral Therapy can help individuals overcome their obsessions and compulsions by retraining them in how they interpret their world.
-Exposure therapy, or presenting real-world situations that create anxiety and discomfort in a specific individual, can help them increase their tolerance for the activity.
+There are better ways to overcome OCD.
+For instance, Cognitive Behavioral Therapy can help individuals overcome their obsessions and compulsions by retrainingtheir thinking.
+Exposure therapy, or presenting real-world situations that create anxiety and discomfort in a specific individual, can also help them increase their tolerance for the activity.
 For instance, someone who is terrified of germs might be asked to repeatedly touch something they fear – the handle of an escalator or the door of a public restroom – without washing their hands immediately afterward.
-The overall goal of this type of therapy is for the individual to learn new and better ways to handle stress in life.
+The overall goal of this type of therapy is for the individual to learn new and better ways to handle stress in life.6

-Once an individual has turned to drugs or alcohol to alleviate the symptoms of OCD, addiction may have already taken hold.
-Cognitive Behavior Therapy is also used for the treatment of some types of drug addiction, which can be a benefit when treating the two conditions simultaneously.
+If an addiction is already present, Cognitive Behavior Therapy is also used for the treatment of some types of drug addiction, which can be a benefit when treating the two conditions simultaneously.

 Treatment for Both Drug Use and Obsessive-Compulsive Disorder

-If someone you love has resorted to using drugs to alleviate the symptoms of OCD, simply treating the addiction has been shown to be ineffective.
-Certainly, an individual can refrain from abusing drugs while they are in a rehab setting, but if the OCD is left unchecked, the chances of them returning to illicit drug use is higher.
-They will still experience the anxiety and shame associated with OCD, and this may cause them to return to substance abuse after rehab.
-By utilizing available treatments for OCD at the same time one addresses the addiction disorder, the reasons the individual used drugs in the first place might be addressed.
+If someone you love has resorted to using substances to alleviate the symptoms of OCD, simply treating the addiction alone will not fix the entire problem.
+Certainly, an individual can refrain from abusing substances while they are in a rehab setting, but if the OCD is left unchecked, the chances of that person returning to drug use remains.

 If you’d like more information on treatment for substance abuse and OCD, call us here at The Oaks at La Paloma.
 We can answer any questions you may have and help you find care that will work for your unique circumstances.